sheyijojo/Docker_CERT/8-kubernetes/10-demo-deploy-to-kubernetes.md

 1. Deploy as PODS
    - Enable connectivity between the apps
 2. Create Services(ClusterIP)
    - The services are not to be accessed outside the cluster, hence they must be clusterIP.
+ClusterIP is the default network
   1. redis
   2. db
   3. Create Services (Nodeport)